 Over time, even the best surfaces are subject to wear and tear caused by traffic and weather.
+Micro Surfacing is applied as a preventative treatment to preserve the life of the pavement.

 - What is micro surfacing?